PCSO Lottery Draw: Small Town Lottery games

-From November 15, 2017, to March 17, 2020 (11 AM), centralized Small Town Lottery games were added into the show.
-The results of these draws are for provinces that do not have a local franchise of STL.
+From November 15, 2017, to March 17, 2020 (11 AM), centralized Small Town Lottery games were added to the show.
+The results of these draws were for provinces that did not have a local franchise of STL.
 The Small Town Lottery games are also held three times daily.
 Originally, the centralized Small Town Lottery was held every 11 AM, 4 PM, and 9 PM.
-Since 2020, the Small Town Lottery will not conduct a centralized draw.
-Instead, it will be conducted a Localized Draw with separate games for Visayas and Mindanao Only (Every 10:30 AM, 3 PM, and 7 PM).
+The Small Town Lottery ceased conducting a centralized draw.
+Instead, it conducts a localized draw, with separate games for Visayas and Mindanao only (every 10:30 AM, 3 PM, and 7 PM).